Cockamamie

 Cockamamie is the debut album from Boston-based musician Jen Trynin.
 First released in 1994, the album failed to do well on the charts when re-released by Warner Bros.
 Records in 1995, in spite of positive reviews.
-The track "Better Than Nothing" was released as a single from the album.
+"Better Than Nothing" was released as a single.

 The story of how this album came to be and the process regarding its release on Warner Bros. is chronicled in Trynin's 2006 book Everything I'm Cracked Up to Be.

+Critical reception

+Billboard called the album "one of the year's best debuts."

 Track listing

 All songs written by Jen Trynin.